GeeksDiary/Molecules/_includes/basics.md

 ```

-Scheduler periodically scans for due items and executes the ready ones.
+The other piece in retry process is what we call Retry Timer.
+It periodically scans for due items in Dependable internal structures and executes the ready ones.
 By default this scanning process takes place once every minute.
-However, you can change that in the configuration.
+However, we can change that in the configuration.

 ```csharp
 var scheduler = new DependableConfiguration()